Useful resources for you

 GMC news for students is our e-bulletin for medical students.
 Whatever stage you are at in your medical education, this bulletin will help you keep up to date with our work and the latest learning materials.

 It covers a wide range of topical issues – such as how you can use social media in your studies, the challenges students with a disability face, and ways for you to report and act on concerns about patient safety – with views from students and advice from doctors who are eminent in their field.

 Thousands of students already get GMC news for students.
-You can sign up at www.gmc-uk.org/studentnewssignup.
+Sign up here now.

 Information for medical students

 We’ve put all our information designed specifically for students into one handy place.
 The student section of our website lets you: